N1GH7C4P/AngularMaps/README.md

 # AngularMaps
-Miniatures wargame map generator in Angular
+Miniatures wargame map generator made with Angular and Phaser 3